Ppayel/BreastLocalSearchSSD/README.md

 1. Download the repository and install the required packages: pip3 install -r requirements.txt
-2. The Breast_Cancer_Mammograms file is suffficient to run the code.
+2. The main file is suffficient to run the code.
 This is a google colab Jupyter notebook.